atb5498/employee-tracker/README.md

 # Employee Tracker
-This application is intended to allow users to track and manage employee data.
+This command line application is intended to allow users to track and manage employee data.
 The database contains the following information: employee's first name, last name, salary, title, and department.

 # User story
 AS A business owner